erferguson/bought/README.md

     - pass handleAddToCart to Products, pass to Product, add onClilck to IconButton, set up onAddToCart to be a call-back function

     - passed totalItems={cart.total_items} to Navbar via props, updated <Badge badgeContent={totalItems}> to pass in actual numbers of items in Cart

+- Cart
+    - rafce
+    - const isEmpty ? <EmptyCart  /> : <FilledCart />

+    - EmptyCart and FilledCart to control state based on items placed in Cart

+    - pass App/cart state to Cart using props
+    - Cart imported into App via Components/index.js

+    -